sagemath/trac_to_gh/Issue 4855.md

 # Issue 4855: make the ecm pexpect interface use files for large transfers

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4855

 Original creator: mabshoff